simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 _FLAGS

-The print command displays full journal entries (transactions) from the journal file in date order, tidily formatted.
+The print command displays full journal entries (transactions) from the journal file, sorted by date
-With --date2, transactions are sorted by secondary date instead.

-print's output is always a valid [hledger journal](https://hledger.org/hledger.html).
-It preserves all transaction information, but it does not preserve directives or inter-transaction comments
+(or with `--date2`, by [secondary date](#secondary-dates)).
+Amounts are shown right-aligned within each transaction (but not across all transactions).
+Directives and inter-transaction comments are not shown.
+Eg:

 ```shell
 $ hledger print